Common types of health insurance plans

 • You want a plan with a lower premium and deductible.

-• You want a lower copay for doctor visits and prescription drugs.
+• You want a lower copay for doctor visits and prescription drug costs.

 • You want a primary care provider to coordinate your care, manage your treatment, and make referrals for specialist visits.